Rod28/local-storage-to-object/README.md

   LocalStorage.setItem(key, value);
   ```

-  Before storing a new value in **localStorage**, it is validated if the 'key' on which will work, exists or not.
+  Before storing a new value in localStorage, it is validated if the 'key' exists inside localStorage, in order to be able to merge the new values ​​under the same object.

 - If the 'key' already exists, it will extract from **localStorage**, the object that matches the 'key', and its values ​​will be merged with those of the new object, so that the new values ​​can overwrite one or several values ​​of the existing ones, in addition to add new values ​​to the object.